MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 ~~~~~
 which enables linking std lib c++ libraries.

-Finally, ensure that you have the following in the file `$HOME/.spack/packages.yaml`:
+Finally, ensure that you have only the following lines in the file `$HOME/.spack/packages.yaml`:
 ~~~~~
 packages:
   openmpi: